 Two Delta Workers Dead in Sudden Explosion

 On August 28, 2024, an early morning explosion at Delta Air Lines’ maintenance facility near Hartsfield-Jackson Atlanta International Airport in Georgia claimed the lives of two workers and left another seriously injured.
-The Occupational Safety and Health Administration (OSHA) and Delta are investigating the cause of the accident, which occurred around 5 a.m. in the facility’s wheel and brake shop.
+The Occupational Safety and Health Administration (OSHA) and Delta are investigating the cause of the accident, which occurred around 5 a.m. in the facility’s wheel and brake shop when a tire exploded.

 The two victims have been identified as Mirko F. Marweg, a 58-year-old Delta employee, and Luis Aldarondo, a 37-year-old contractor.
 A third worker, who has not been named, was critically injured and transported to a nearby hospital for treatment.
 The accident took place as the workers disassembled wheel components for routine maintenance.
 Contrary to earlier reports, according to multiple sources, the tire was not attached to an aircraft at the time of the explosion.